elalilab/StarProtocol_PPA/README.md

-# Unbiased quantification of the spatial distribution of cells using Point pattern analysis (PPA)(StarProtocols).
+# Unbiased quantification of the spatial distribution of murine cells using Point pattern analysis (PPA)

-This repository contains the material associated with the Star Protocol for Point Pattern Analysis (PPA) (XXXXXXx).
+This repository contains the material associated with the **StarProtocol** for Point pattern analysis (PPA).

 ## Files